NREL/Wattile/tests/fixtures/README.md

 - `data_dir`: *str*

-    Directory containing the data configuration file and timeseries data in csv.
+    Directory (e.g., `tests/data/Synthetic Site`) containing the data configuration file and timeseries data in csv.

 - `data_config`: *str*

-    Name of the data configuration file located under `data_dir` (e.g., `Synthetic Site Config.json`).
+    Name (e.g., `Synthetic Site Config.json`) of the data configuration file located under `data_dir`.

 - `start_time`: *str*

-    Start of date and time in ISO (International Organization for Standardization) format (e.g., `2018-01-01T00:00:00-07:00`).
+    Start of date and time (e.g., `2018-01-01T00:00:00-07:00`) in ISO (International Organization for Standardization) format.
 Data before this date and time is dropped before data processing.

 - `end_time`: *str*

-    End of date and time in ISO format (e.g., `2022-01-01T00:00:00-07:00`).
+    End of date and time (e.g., `2022-01-01T00:00:00-07:00`) in ISO format.
 Data after this date and time is dropped before data processing.

 - `predictor_columns`: *List[str]*

-    List of pre-defined predictor variable names from the input data.
+    List of pre-defined predictor variable (or column) names from the input data.
 Only variables listed in this list are passed to the data processing.
-If it is an empty list, all predictor variables are passed to the data processing.
+If it is an empty list, all predictor variables that were read from the input data are passed to the data processing.

 - `target_var`: *str*

-    Column name and target variable in the input data that model will predict.
+    Target variable name (or column name) in the input data that model will predict.

 ### data processing: *dict*